Get More from Your 2013/14 Tax Return Part One

 To reduce hassle and ensure your tax return is maximised, it’s advisable to seek the assistance of an accountant – however, you need to choose wisely.
 Make sure that your accountant of choice is a registered tax agent.
-You can check online via the Tax and BAS Agent Register.

 Financial planners can help you plan for tax throughout the year.
-Select a financial planner who is independent and fee-based, as this ensures they have your best interests at heart, as opposed to chasing commissions.
+Select a financial planner who is fee-based, as this ensures they have your best interests at heart, as opposed to chasing commissions.

 An experienced financial advisor can ensure you get the most out of your tax return this financial year.

 Some common deductions to look out for are:

 - Work-related claims – No documentation is needed for deductions up to $300.
 If you are claiming more than $300 in deductions, you need to have receipts and documentation.

 - The cost of working from home – Those who are self-employed or work from home can often claim any costs associated with running a ‘home office’ – including internet, phone, electricity, and the depreciation of any equipment.

 - Uniform expenses – Both compulsory and non-compulsory uniforms can be tax deductible, however the uniform needs to be clearly identifiable (e.g. logos), or considered specialist clothing (e.g. safety gear such as steel-capped boots).
 If your uniform is registered with Ausindustry, it’s automatically tax deductible.